MichaelScript/ZyExpander/README.md

 # ZyExpander
 Zybooks stores students in a bunch of nested zips and it can be hard to work with.
 ZyExpander seeks to fix that problem by taking a nested zip file from Zybooks and organizing it into a better folder structure.
+This is pretty old, and the code isn't as nice as I'd like but it gets the job done.

 ```